mrmoss/brute/README.md

   --len INT    Length of password (includes passwords of size less than as well).

   --show       Shows the passwords in stderr (nice for viewing current password when redirecting passwords to a file).

+Binary included is a statically stripped linux 32-bit binary.